bdongmd/vitis-workflow/README.md

 ## Quantization steps
 - Inspect the float model
   `VitisInspector` is a helper tool that inspects a float model, shows partition results for a given DPU target architecture, and indicates why the layeres are not mapped to DPU.
-- Use quantizer to quantize the model
+- Use quantizer to quantize the model\
-  Two approaches are avaiable: post-training quantization and quantization aware training post-trianing quantization: float model and calibration set should be avaiable for this step. quantization aware training:
+  Two approaches are avaiable: post-training quantization and quantization aware training\
+  post-trianing quantization (PTQ): convert pre-trained floating-point model into a quantized one with little degradation in model accuracy.
+A representative dataset is required to run a few batches of inference on the floating-point model (i.e. quantization calibration).\
+  quantization aware training (QAT): models the quantization error in both the forward and backward passes during model quantizaiton.
+- Fast finetuning (details to be added)
-- Evaluate the quantized model
+- Evaluate the quantized model\
   Same way to evaluate the float model.
 (Q: would the input need to be quantized?)
--
+- Dumping simulation resutls
+  Compare the simulation results on CPU/GPU with the output values on the DPU

 ## Instructions
 1. Clone the repository by doing the following: